GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/postgresql-end-to-end/README.md

 > 1. For ease of use, this sample automatically adds the
 > required
 > roles to the service account used for running the migration.
 In order to
-> do this, we need the `roles/iam.securityAdmin` role.
+> do this, we need the `resourcemanager.projects.setIamPolicy` permission.
 If granting
 > this role is unacceptable, please set
 > the `var.common_params.add_policies_to_service_account`
 > to **false**.
 This will skip adding the roles.